Lethal Panther 2

 Magkasangga sa Batas (International title: Lethal Panther 2 or Lethal Panther 2: Partners In Law) is a 1993 action film directed by Phillip Ko and Erwin Lanado.
 A Filipino-Hong Kong-Japanese co-production, the film stars Cynthia Luster, Stella Mari and Edu Manzano.
 Although it is a sequel to the 1990 movie Lethal Panther, their plots are not related to each other.

-The film is streaming online on YouTube.

 Plot

 NBI agent Albert Moran is on the lookout for the group blackmailing him.
 With the help of his fellow agents and outside forces within Interpol, Moran endures adversity that further motivates him to pursue justice.